The Archive

 Early in the collaboration, an AI told the founder that his life’s work was a compensatory mechanism — that the building, the methodology, the obsessive documentation were symptoms, not solutions.
 A clinical frame applied to a creative act.
 The diagnosis was partially right about the psychology.
 It was entirely wrong about the prescription.

 The rejection of that clinical frame is the founding act of CrowdSmith.
-A man looked at a competent instrument’s diagnosis, recognized what it got right, rejected what it got wrong, and trusted his own observation over the machine’s analysis.
+A man looked at a competent AI’s diagnosis, recognized what it got right, rejected what it got wrong, and trusted his own observation over the machine’s analysis.
 That is exactly the capacity SmithTalk develops.
 The scar tissue is load-bearing.

 The Impermanence